 - Other mental illnesses: Do they have any other co-occurring mental disorder?
 In this case, the risk of an addict to have Benzodiazepines relapse is higher.
 In addition, similar may be the case when they abuse more than one drug.

 Benzo relapse is as harmful as its addiction.
-Of course, this can lead to a full-blown addiction if you do not take timely measures.
+Of course, this can lead to a full-blown addiction if one does not take timely measures.

 Other complications may include: